AchaeaBashingScript/Bashing/README.md

 ### Support for other systems ###
 A special case of plugins is the support of custom systems.

-While two often used systems are supported by the bashing script, there are a multitude of other systems (private and public) out there.
+While two often used systems (svof and wundersys) are supported out of the box by the bashing script, there are a multitude of other systems (private and public) out there.
 To allow integration of the bashing script into these systems, an interface was designed.

 To interface the system, create a table with the following structure: